Bhuvan23-A/grokking-algorithms-journey/README.md

 This repository documents my learning journey while reading
 **Grokking Algorithms** by Aditya Bhargava.

-The purpose of this repository is to strengthen my understanding of core algorithmic concepts by writing explanations in my own words and implementing each algorithm from scratch.
+The goal of this project is to strengthen my understanding of fundamental algorithms and data structures by:

-## What this repository contains
-- Simple explanation for each algorithm
-- Python implementations written by me
+- explaining concepts in my own words,
+- implementing algorithms from scratch in Python,
-- Time and space complexity analysis
+- analysing time & space complexity,

-## How this repo is organized
+- connecting ideas to real-world use cases.

+---

+## 📂 Repository Structure

 Each chapter from the book has its own folder containing:

-- `README.md` → Conceptual explanation
+- `README.md` → Conceptual explanation + notes
-- `.py` file → Code implementation
+- `.py` files → Code implementations (where applicable)

+This keeps theory and code cleanly separated.

+---

+## 📘 Table of Contents

+- **Chapter 01** — Introduction to Algorithms
+- **Chapter 02** — Selection Sort
+- **Chapter 03** — Recursion
+- **Chapter 04** — Quicksort
+- **Chapter 05** — Hash Tables
+- **Chapter 06** — Breadth-First Search
+- **Chapter 07** — Dijkstra’s Algorithm
+- **Chapter 08** — Greedy Algorithms
+- **Chapter 09** — Dynamic Programming
+- **Chapter 10** — K-Nearest Neighbors
+- **Chapter 11** — Where to Go Next

+> 📌 *Each chapter includes notes + Python code when relevant.*

+---

-## Tech Stack
+## 🛠 Tech Stack

-- Language: Python
+- **Language:** Python 3
-- Focus: Algorithms, problem-solving, foundations
+- **Focus Areas:** Algorithms, data structures, problem-solving

-## Status
-🚧 In progress – updated as I continue learning
+---

+## 🚀 How to Use This Repository

+If you're exploring algorithms:

+1. Browse the chapter folders in order
+2. Read the notes in each `README.md`
+3. Run the Python implementation to test behavior